chemicallang/learn-chemical/src/introduction.md

 3. Import and use modules (including the C standard library via `cstd`)
 4. Build and run your Chemical applications

+### Grab a chemical binary

+You should download chemical executable from the [main page](/) or from [github releases](https://github.com/chemicallang/chemical/releases)

+There are two types of chemical binaries:

+1 - based on LLVM & Clang (generated code is faster)

+2 - based on Tiny CC (compilation is a little faster)

+Both are capable of generating C code and running it and producing binaries from it

 ### Hello, World!

 1. Create a directory for your project and enter it: